Open research FAQs

 Emerald Open Research APCs

-The APC is a fixed charge, depending on article length:
+The APC is charged based on article type.

 CCBY 4.0 (GBP)